fun-stack/terraform-aws-fun/README.md

   source  = "fun-stack/fun/aws"
   version = "0.2.0"

-  domain = "<my-domain>" // there needs to exist a hosted zone with that domain name in your aws account

   stage = "prod"

+  domain = {
+    name = "<my-domain>" // there needs to exist a hosted zone with that domain name in your aws account }

   website = {
     source_dir = "<directory from where to copy website files>"